-eased confidence, knowledge and skills o f all staff in te aching PE and sport Actions to achieve: Funding allocated: Expected evidence and impact: Sustainability and suggested next steps: (£600) Impact: Staff have good confidence in teaching PE.
+eased confidence, knowledge and skills o of all staff in te aching PE and sport Actions to achieve: Funding allocated: Expected evidence and impact: Sustainability and suggested next steps: (£600) Impact: Staff have good confidence in teaching PE.
 Work with new staff to build confidence and skills in teaching our PE curriculum. continued professional development. knowledge of the PE curriculum and knows how to for staff at the start of the new academic year.
 Evidence: QA Deep Dive Staff questionnaire. ader experience of a range of sports and activities offer red to all pupils Actions to achieve: Funding allocated: Expected evidence and impact: Sustainability and suggested next steps: To participate in a selection of L.E.A.D and Nottingham City sporting opportunities.
-E.g. Athletic events £400 Impact: All children have received a progressive and varied Continue to develop wider opportunities for all pupils throug internal school provision and Running event Agility festivals Sports Festivals curriculum.
-Children have taken part in a external.
-PE subject leader to attend appropriate PE leadership development courses.
-All staff to work alongside outside provides for continued professional development. ader experience of a range of sports and Actions to achieve: To participate in a selection of L.E.A.D and Actions to achieve: PE subject leader to attend appropriate PE leadership development courses.
+E.g Athletic events £400 Impact: All children have received a progressive and varied curriculum.
+Continue to develop wider opportunities for all pupils throug internal school provision and external.
+Running eventAgility festivalsSports Festivals Children have taken part in a PE subject leader to attend appropriate PE leadership development courses.
+All staff to work alongside outside provides for continued professional development. ader experience of a range of sports and Actions to achieve: To participate in a selection of L.E.A.D and Nottingham City sporting opportunities.
+E.g. Actions to achieve: PE subject leader to attend appropriate PE leadership development courses.
 All staff to work alongside outside provides for continued professional development.
-Actions to achieve: Funding allocated: Funding allocated: Funding allocated: Funding allocated: PE subject leader to attend appropriate PE leadership development courses.
+N/A Actions to achieve: Funding allocated: N/A To participate in a selection of L.E.A.D and Nottingham City sporting opportunities.
+E.g. PE subject leader to attend appropriate PE leadership development courses.
 All staff to work alongside outside provides for continued professional development.
 N/A PE Subject Leader has a strong knowledge of the PE curriculum and knows how to support the school in achieving it's intentions.
-Evidence: QA Deep Dive Staff questionnaire. ader experience of a range of sports and activities offered to all pupils Actions to achieve: Funding allocated: Funding allocated: Impact: To participate in a selection of L.E.A.D and E400 Impact:
+Evidence: QA Deep Dive Staff questionnaire.
+Actions to achieve: Funding allocated: Expected evidence and impact: To participate in a selection of L.E.A.D and Nottingham City sporting opportunities.
+E.g. Funding allocated: Impact: Staff have good confidence in teaching PE.
+N/A PE Subject Leader has a strong knowledge of the PE curriculum and knows how to support the school in achieving it's intentions.
+Evidence: QA Deep Dive Staff questionnaire.
+Impact: All children have received a